masteringmodernpayments/book/colophon.md

 ## Colophon

-This book is typeset using [Lora][] for body text, [Droid Sans][] for headers, and [Inconsolata][] for code, all from [Google Web Fonts][].
+This book is typeset using [Lora][colophon-Lora] for body text, [Droid Sans][colophon-Droid Sans] for headers, and [Inconsolata][colophon-Inconsolata] for code, all from [Google Web Fonts][colophon-Google Web Fonts].
 Initial production happened in Emacs using Markdown for basic formatting.
-Final production uses a toolchain involving Rake and [Docverter][], the author's open source document conversion service.
+Final production uses a toolchain involving Rake and [Docverter][colophon-Docverter], the author's open source document conversion service.